Best text to speech app for Android ebook listening: what to check

 Listen to a readable EPUB on AndroidGood fit when Android launch is availableUse the Android EPUB listening guide.

-Listen to a plain-text fileGood fitUse the TXT to audiobook page or the long text guide.
+Listen to a plain-text fileGood fitStart with the text to audiobook overview, then use the TXT to audiobook page, the text-file conversion guide, the TXT app guide, or the long text guide.

 Read and listen at the same timeGood fit for supported filesUse the read-along workflow.